-News from the Traumatic Stress Studies (TSS) Group at the University of Denver
+News from Anne P. DePrince and the Traumatic Stress Studies (TSS) Group at the University of Denver

 Author: Anne P. DePrince, PhD

-Anne is a Professor and Chair in the Psychology Department and Director of the Center for Community Engagement to advance Scholarship and Learning (CCESL) at the University of Denver.
+Author of "Every 90 Seconds: Our Common Cause Ending Violence Against Women" (forthcoming from Oxford University Press), Anne is Distinguished University Professor of Psychology and Director of the Center for Community Engagement to advance Scholarship and Learning (CCESL) at the University of Denver.
 She directs the Traumatic Stress Studies Group.

 As the world reeled from the first wave of the coronavirus in the Spring, lots of conversations turned towards concern about the impact on victims/survivors and victim service agencies.

 To track these concerns, we started to ask victim service providers to share what they saw as the biggest coronavirus impacts on victims/survivors and their agencies.
 Since May, we have asked these questions each month as part of our collaboration with LINC — the Legal Information Network of Colorado.

 Here’s a snapshot of what we’ve learned so far from providers’ responses.